acidgenomics/koopa/README.md

 ## Configuration

-Koopa provides automatic configuration and `$PATH` handling for a number of popular bioinformatics tools.
+Koopa provides automatic configuration and `PATH` variable handling for a number of popular bioinformatics tools.
 When configuring manually, ensure that variables are defined before running `koopa activate`.

 ### Aspera Connect

 Fully automatic when installed at `~/.aspera/`.
-Otherwise, can define manually using the `$ASPERA_EXE` variable.
+Otherwise, can define manually using the `ASPERA_EXE` variable.

 ```bash
 export ASPERA_EXE="${HOME}/.aspera/connect/bin/asperaconnect"